Guy of Lusignan: Conflicts

 Early in 1184, Baldwin ordered Guy to attend him as a vassal in Jerusalem, but Guy refused to go, citing poor health.
-When Baldwin sent for Guy again, Guy insisted that the king should see him in person and deliver his command with his own voice.
+When Baldwin sent for Guy again, Guy insisted that the King should see him in person and deliver his command with his own voice.
 Baldwin had himself carried to Ascalon in the company of the High Court, where Guy refused to let him into the city.
-The king was then welcomed in Jaffa, where he installed a governor, thereby depriving Guy of half of his county.
+The King was then welcomed in Jaffa, where he installed a governor, thereby depriving Guy of half his county.

 In late 1184, Guy massacred the Bedouin people of the royal fief of Darum, who were under royal protection and gave Baldwin information about the Egyptians' movements.
 However, these Bedouin in particular could have also been giving information to Saladin.
-The king was very distressed by this, but he quickly developed another fever, bestowing regency on Raymond of Tripoli.
-On his deathbed, the king summoned the High Court to appoint a permanent regent for his nephew, Baldwin V, and Raymond was chosen; Baldwin IV died in March 1185.
+The King was very distressed by this, but he quickly developed another fever, bestowing regency on Raymond of Tripoli.
+On his deathbed, the King summoned the High Court to appoint a permanent regent for his nephew, Baldwin V, and Raymond was chosen; Baldwin IV died in March 1185.

 Accession

-Baldwin V died in 1186, only a year after he was crowned.
+Baldwin V died in 1186, only a year after his uncle.
 The High Court of Jerusalem ruled that neither Sibylla nor her half-sister, Isabella, could be crowned without the decision of the pope, the Holy Roman Emperor, and the kings of France and England.
 Joscelin of Courtenay, Sibylla's uncle and ally, convinced Raymond of Tripoli to go to Tiberias to prepare for a general assembly and let the Templars bring Baldwin's body to Jerusalem.
 Raymond and the nobles went to Nablus, the fief of Balian of Ibelin.
 According to the chroniclers Arnold of Lübeck and Ibn al-Athir, Raymond tried to become king at the assembly, but was not successful.
 Taking advantage of Raymond's absence, Joscelin then garrisoned Acre and Beirut.